Jude Acers

 Jude Frazier Acers (born April 6, 1944, in Long Beach, California) is an American chess player.

 Early life

 Acers spent much of his childhood in an orphanage.
 His father was a U.S. Marine and was away a lot and his mother struggled with mental illness.
 When he was five, he saw a book about chess and started playing.
 His father returned when he was an adolescent and took him from the North Carolina orphanage to New Orleans.
 His father was abusive, and committed Acers at the age of 14 to Louisiana's state mental institution in Mandeville.
 At 17, Acers was already rated as a master by the United States Chess Federation.
 The state of Louisiana provided funding for his bachelor's degree in Russian from Louisiana State University.
+He subsequently spent some time living in San Francisco, where he was at one point room-mates with Janis Joplin.

 Career

 Acers is best known for playing against all comers in a New Orleans downtown gazebo while wearing a red beret.
 A longtime resident of Louisiana, he claims to have been the first New Orleans native chess master of comparable strength since Paul Morphy.